Skip to main content

 What is a via-in-pad?

-Traditional via vs. via-in-pad
+Conventional via vs. via-in-pad.

-What are the advantages of via-in-pad (VIP) routing?
+What are the advantages of VIP routing?

 typical-ball-grid-array.jpg

-Typical ball grid array
+Typical ball grid array device.

 via-in-pad-under-a-bga.jpg

-Via-in-pad under a BGA
+Via-in-pad under a BGA.

-Mechanically drilled via-in-pad holes as stated need to be filled with epoxy.
+Mechanically drilled via-in-pad holes, as stated, need to be filled with epoxy.
 The choice of epoxy depends largely on the coefficient of thermal expansion (CTE) of the via-in-pad fill material and the laminate used.
-This is important because as the PCB undergoes heating and cooling phases during stack-up, the fill material will move with or against the surrounding laminate board material.
+This is important because, as the PCB undergoes heating and cooling phases during stack-up, the fill material will move with or against the surrounding laminate board material.
 It can cause stress-induced fractures and even electrical circuit breaks.

 Since non-conductive epoxies have CTEs that are a closer match to that of laminates, you choose them often.
 This is also a cost-effective option as well.
 The design and intent of a PCB will ultimately decide the type of epoxy that is required for a via fill.